Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: The transcendental equations

-The success of this reduction can be traced back to the fact that the bulk Hamiltonian $H^{\rm ax}_{\rm LK}$ is block diagonalized at $k_{z}=0$ (see Eq.~(\ref{eq_app1})).
-If the energy eigenvalue $E$ is solved from Eq.~(\ref{eq_transc1}), we find a simple solution of the expansion coefficients

-This result indicates that two components of the eigenfunction [see Eq.~(\ref{eq_wavefunction})] are zero, i.e., $\Psi_{2}(r)=\Psi_{4}(r)=0$.
-If the energy eigenvalue $E$ is solved from Eq.~(\ref{eq_transc2}), the expansion coefficients can be solved as

-This result indicates that the following two components $\Psi_{1}(r)$ and $\Psi_{3}(r)$ of the eigenfunction are zero instead.

-Hence, at the site $k_{z}=0$, the eigenfunctions always have two vanishing components, i.e., either $\Psi_{1,3}(r)$ or $\Psi_{2,4}(r)$ are zero~\cite{PhysRevB.79.155323,PhysRevB.84.195314,RL2021}.
-We also note that by choosing the simple coefficient solutions as Eqs.~(\ref{eq_coefficient1}) and (\ref{eq_coefficient2}), the eigenfunctions are not normalized.

-Here we emphasize again, the results based on the spherical Luttinger-Kohn Hamiltonian are obtainable via simply replacing $\tilde{\gamma}_{1,2,3}$ with $\gamma_{s}$ in equations from~(\ref{eq_wavefunction}) to~(\ref{eq_coefficient2}).
+If we want to use the spherical approximation instead of the axial approximation, we just need to replace $\tilde{\gamma}_{1,2,3}$ with $\gamma_{s}$ in Eq.~(\ref{eq_transc}).
 The result of Sercel and Vahala~\cite{PhysRevB.42.3690,PhysRevB.44.5681} is nicely recovered in this case.